It's A Beautiful Day

 Written by May/Musker/Lamers

-This track premired at the 16th International Fan Club Convention in Prestatyn.
+This track premiered at the 16th International Fan Club Convention in Prestatyn.
 From The Miracle Sessions, Mountain Studios, 1988.
-Brian May on piano, synth strings, and extended guitar solo plus still more guitar arrangements at the end.
-Also on original guide vocals.
-Freddie Mercury on top.
+Brian May on piano, synth strings, an extended guitar solo, and still more guitar arrangements at the end.
+Brian is also on original guide vocals with Freddie Mercury on top.

 You Don't Fool Me (Album Version) 5:24 Click here for more info!